-If your organization is based in another state and you have passed your initial fiscal year end date of doing business in Massachusetts, you must send in the following to register your organization to legally conduct business:
+If your organization is based in or was created in another state AND your initial FYE date is in the past (even if you have been in operation for less than a full 12 months), you must send in the following to register your organization to legally conduct business in Massachusetts:

-5) Initial registration fee of $100, payable to the "Commonwealth of Massachusetts"; and
+- Initial registration fee of $100, a check made payable to the "Commonwealth of Massachusetts";

-*"Articles of organization" are the document used to create an organization.
-They are not the same as by-laws; the two are separate documents.
+*"Articles of organization" are not the same as by-laws; the two are separate documents.
+Also note that a "statement of purpose" is an official document explaining in detail the organization's goals and practices.

 **If the organization has applied for 501(c)(3) status but not yet received it, it is not necessary to send a copy of the IRS Form 1023.
 It is best to note the application in a cover letter and submit a copy of the determination letter when it is received.
 The IRS determination letter is not the same as the state sales tax exemption, DOR Form ST-2.
 We do not require a copy of the ST-2.